Bizarro World: Post-Crisis

-A cube-shaped planet, populated by assorted Bizarros, was discovered orbiting a blue sun by a Thanagarian patrol ship.

-In Escape from Bizarro World (Action Comics #855-857, also published as Superman: Escape from Bizarro World), Bizarro captures Jonathan Kent and takes him to the cube-shaped world, prompting Superman to follow him.
+In "Escape from Bizarro World" (Action Comics #855-857, also published as Superman: Escape from Bizarro World), Bizarro captures Jonathan Kent and takes him to the cube-shaped world, prompting Superman to follow him.
 This version of Bizarro World was created in a star system with a blue star closest to Earth, by Bizarro by smashing asteroids together, with inhabitants created by firing eyebeams at organic life forms (first at himself to create Lois Lane) after gaining new powers from the nearby blue sun.

 The DC Universe Halloween Special 2009 features several stories showcasing Bizarro World.
-The opening shows Bizarro reading a comic book to a large audience of Bizarro men and women clad in halloween costumes.
+The opening shows Bizarro reading a comic book to a large audience of Bizarro men and women clad in Halloween costumes.
 All of the audience members are bound and gagged, implying that they are being read to against their will as opposed to the traditional practice of gathering around to hear a story.
 Another tale reveals that Halloween in Bizarro World involves trick-or-treaters giving fruit to the houses they visit.
 The final story also reveals that Bizarro works at a Bizarro version of the Daily Planet, and also shows Bizarro versions of staff members like Jimmy Olsen and Cat Grant.

 Superman #695 has Bizarro fleeing from Mon-El after a battle.
-In Bizarro-speak, Bizarro informs the hero that he is retreating to Bizarro World, and claims that he will soon return with a Bizarro Mon-El in order to help him defeat the original.
+In Bizarro-speak, Bizarro informs the hero that he is retreating to Bizarro World, and claims that he will soon return with a Bizarro Mon-El to help him defeat the original.
 This story was never followed up on, as Mon-El was sent into the Phantom Zone shortly after this encounter.

 Bizarro World was seen again several months later in Supergirl #55.
 In it, Bizarro Supergirl (not the one accidentally created in Superman #140) recounts her origin, revealing that she was bound, gagged and locked inside of a spaceship sent from the cube-shaped world to Earth after it was attacked by a being known as the Godship.
-The issue ended with the modern Supergirl, Kara Zor-El, heading toward the Bizarro World to liberate it from the Godship.
+The issue ends with the modern Supergirl, Kara Zor-El, heading toward Bizarro World to liberate it from the Godship.